It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 Want to learn how to count in Korean fast?

-It’s so common in Seoul that you can chat with locals about their favorite pet.
+It’s so common in Seoul that you can chat with locals about their beautiful pets.
 You could even say hello, 안녕하세요!
-And start talking about their animals in Korean.
+And start talking about their small and big animals in Korean.

 If so, why not start with the name of common pets animals in Korean